magenta/magenta/magenta/interfaces/midi/README.md

 (.mag files).
 You can either download them from the links on our model pages (e.g., [Melody RNN](/magenta/models/melody_rnn/README.md)) or create bundle files from your training checkpoints using the instructions on the model page.
-Once you're picked out the bundle files you wish to use, set the environment variable with a comma-separated list of paths to to the bundles.
+Once you're picked out the bundle files you wish to use, set the magenta_midi --help environment variable with a comma-separated list of paths to to the bundles.
 For example:

 ```bash